Yagiz94/BankSphereMicroService/README.md

   Docker Compose: Orchestrates all containers on a single Docker network (internal), handling ordered startup, healthchecks, and service discovery.

   Log4j is used to log important operations in the application.
-Seperate Log files for each service are generated and processed under logs folder.
+Seperate log files are generated and processed for each service, under the logs folder.

 ![system diagram](https://github.com/user-attachments/assets/fc4032be-5671-4392-acec-8aff0aaaa118)